CISMM/MicroscopeSimulator2/README.txt

 4. Download the VTK source code.
 The best way to do this is to clone it from the git repository

-git clone --recursive git://vtk.org/VTK.git
+git clone git://vtk.org/VTK.git

-A stable version that is known to work with the Microscope Simulator 2 is VTK 5.8.0.
+A stable version that is known to work with the Microscope Simulator 2 is commit 0700cfe8229c.
-To obtain 5.8.0, run
+To obtain VTK, run

-git checkout v5.8.0
+git checkout 0700cfe8229c
 git submodule update

 Configure VTK with CMake and build it.
 You'll need to configure it once first.